 Good Title: John A. Smith, M.D.

-Bad Title: John A. Smith, M.D. – Advanced Orthopedics
+Bad Title: Dr. John A. Smith, M.D. – Advanced Orthopedics

 The organization should create a listing for each location, separate from that of the practitioner.
 If your medical practice has five doctors and two locations, then you will want seven separate listings in total.

 Multi-Practitioner & Multi-Location Practices:

 Google allows separate Google My Business listings for each doctor and location.
 For example, if a doctor sees patients at a three office locations, he/she in theory could have three doctor listings.
 However, we at rater8 discourage this.
 Why?
 Because of review and rating dilution.
 Instead, we recommend one listing per doctor.

 To claim ownership, a postcard will be sent by Google to the business address within 3-5 business days.
 This postcard contains a verification code.
 Please note that Google My Business does not allow PO boxes.
 Once your listing is claimed, then you can begin editing and optimizing your profile.
 For complete verification instructions, visit here.